Installing on a New System

 If you’re installing on a server, see the NixOS manual for headless NixOS installation instructions first.
 Once you’ve got your disks partitioned and NixOS installed, come back here and continue.
 For desktop computers, you can just use the graphical GNOME NixOS installer, since we’ll be installing GNOME anyway.

-Simply run NIX_CONFIG="experimental-features = nix-command flakes" sudo nixos-rebuild switch ~/git/dotfiles/.#pc
+Simply run NIX_CONFIG="experimental-features = nix-command flakes" sudo nixos-rebuild switch ~/git/dotfiles/.#edgerunner

 macOS

-On macOS, for the first install, you'll need to run nix-darwin
+Then, for the first install, you’ll need to run nix-darwin as sudo via nix run:

-nix run nix-darwin/master#darwin-rebuild -- switch --extra-experimental-features "nix-command flakes" --flake $HOME/git/dotfiles
+sudo nix run nix-darwin/master#darwin-rebuild -- switch --flake $HOME/git/dotfiles/.#aldecaldo

-After that, you can just run darwin-rebuild switch --flake $HOME/git/dotfiles
+After that, you can just run nh darwin switch.

 Managing Dotfiles